Academic Catalog

 (1 credit) (Both Fall & Spring Semesters)

-Prerequisite(s): Recommendation of a business department faculty member and junior or senior standing.
+Prerequisite(s): Recommendation of a School of Business faculty member and junior or senior standing.

 MKTG-4810 International Marketing